 History of Swim England30 March 2017

-We are incredibly proud of the history of Swim England, which spans almost 150 years.
+We are incredibly proud of the history of Swim England, which spans over 150 years.
 Established in 1869, we were the only governing body of swimming in the world at the time.

 Originally known as the London Swimming Association and then the Metropolitan Swimming Association, we quickly evolved into a national association as Clubs from across England joined us.